 Knee synovitis occurs when the synovial membrane which lines and lubricates the knee joint, becomes inflamed.
 Synovitis may be caused by another condition, such as rheumatoid arthritis or gout, or may develop on its own.

-All of the large joints in the body (such as the knee, hip and shoulder) are synovial joints.
+All of the large joints in the body (such as the knee, hip, and shoulder) are synovial joints.
 These joints are surrounded by a synovial membrane which encapsulates the joint and lubricates it by secreting synovial fluid.
 This lining can become inflamed, causing pain and stiffness in the joint.

 Synovitis is usually a secondary condition, caused by another ailment, such as arthritis.
 It may also be caused by an injury to the knee joint or cancer.
-For this reason it is important that suspected cases of synovitis are investigated thoroughly.
+For this reason, it is important that suspected cases of synovitis are investigated thoroughly.

-Treatment for Synovitis
+Treatment for knee synovitis

 Treatment depends on the cause of the synovitis.
 If it is an injury, then the RICE principle of rest, ice, compression, and elevation should be applied and this is usually effective.
 If the cause is arthritic, then anti-inflammatory medications are usually successful.
 In cases caused by more serious conditions, treatment of that condition is the primary concern, although arthroscopic surgery may be performed to remove the affected synovial tissue.

-Pigmented Villonodular Synovitis (PVNS)
+Pigmented villonodular synovitis (PVNS)

 This form of synovitis is a more serious condition, which results in an overgrowth of the synovial membrane, resulting in a benign tumor.
 Pigmented Villonodular Synovitis most frequently affects the knee and hip joints.